CEN4010-Group-5/BookstoreAPI/README.md

 This API will be used as part of the backend for a bookstore website.

+# Setup environment

+    pip3 install pipenv # Only the first time pipenv install --dev # Only the first time pipenv shell

+# How to clear the database

+    remove the db.sqlite file
+    python3 -c 'from BookstoreAPI import db; db.create_all()'

+# Launch server

+    python3 BookstoreAPI.py

+Sending POST and GET requests can be done using the script /utils/APIcalls.py

 ## Objectives

 | Feature ID |          Feature           | Benefit                                                                                                                                                                                                                                                                                                                                                                                                                                                                     | Implemented |